ViaHero · Updated December 21, 2018

 - A common Bogota scam involves a “police officer” asking to “inspect your money for counterfeits”.
 Obviously, don’t give it to them—even if they show you a badge.
 Real police do not do this!
 Instead, simply ask the “officer” to bring you to the closest police station.

 - While very rare, some taxis have been known to take riders on “millionaire rides”—in which rogue taxi drivers (or their friends) rob customers.
-Avoid this scam by taking Uber!
+Avoid this scam by taking Uber in the city or hiring a private car for longer rides (e.g. to and from the airport).

 - Make sure to spread your cash around different pockets or, better yet, carry a dummy wallet.
 Remember: muggings are rare, but it’s always good to be prepared.

 - Don't take drinks from strangers!
 And this isn’t just a PSA for women either; men are considered just as—if not more—likely to be targeted with spiked drinks.

 Essentially, we’d recommend taking the same precautions in Bogota as you would in any other major metropolis.
-If you’re still concerned about petty crime and scams in Bogota, however, feel free to read more about Colombia safety or talk to a local expert.
+If you’re still concerned about petty crime and scams in Bogota, however, feel free to read more about Colombia safety or get insider safety info from a Bogota local.
+You could rely on TripAdvisor recommendations to plan your trip, but we wouldn't recommend risking it.

 You probably have all the necessary vaccines already

 While you should still consult your doctor before traveling, you probably have all your necessary vaccines for Colombia already—MMR, polio, hepatitis A, and the like.
 And while the CDC recommends certain vaccines for travelers going far off the beaten path, visitors to Bogota can rest easy on the vaccines they already have.